Top Work Ethic Skills (And 4 Tips To Improve Yours)

 Updated May 26, 2022

 Published January 3, 2020

 Jennifer Herrity is a seasoned career services professional with 12+ years of experience in career coaching, recruiting and leadership roles with the purpose of helping others to find their best-fit jobs.
 She helps people navigate the job search process through one-on-one career coaching, webinars, workshops, articles and career advice videos on Indeed's YouTube channel.

 Work ethic is a valuable attribute that employers look for in every industry.
 Showing the values associated with a good work ethic can increase your employability and help you position yourself for better job opportunities.
-Employees with excellent work ethic often receive for special projects and opportunities because they’re reliable, dedicated and disciplined.
+Employees with excellent work ethic are often considered by employers for opportunities for special projects because they’re reliable, dedicated and disciplined.
 This list will help you identify ways that you can highlight your work ethic in any job.

 What is work ethic?